Management

 The Top 5 Skills Every Manager Needs to Resolve Conflict

-Effectively managed conflict strengthens teams because it creates innovative and collaborative discussion necessary for advancing a business’s success.
+Managers must learn how to embrace conflict and manage it productively to encourage conversation and new perspectives.
+Effectively managed conflict strengthens teams by fostering innovative and collaborative discussions essential for advancing a business's success.

 1. Use emotional intelligence in conflict resolution